 Digitalization and Nature – a Symbiosis?

-The other day I was working with my computer as per usual, and when looking at my clock with sore eyes, I realized that the last 3 hours passed way too fast.
+The other day I was working on my computer as per usual.
+But when looking at my clock with sore eyes, I realized that the last 3 hours passed way too fast.
 “That’s it.
 I need to rest and find my roots again”, I thought.
-At that point I simply felt fed up with technology.
+At that point, I simply felt fed up with technology.

 Digitalization and technology have been distancing us from nature and our roots for a while now.

-Less people are seeing each other face to face, where 93% communication is conveyed through body language.
+Fewer people are seeing each other face to face, where 93% of communication is conveyed through body language.
 Books are in a kindle, watches can receive telephone calls and our fitness trainer is an application.
 Foods are packed in plastic wrapping and most people have never raised farm animals or crops for consumption.
-The connection and appreciation for nature has been deteriorating.
+The connection and appreciation for nature have been deteriorating.

-After I had left all technology at the office, I took a walk in the park, enjoyed the sun, listened to the birds and then simply sat down on the green grass.
-While sitting there I was imagining how it would be to travel 8 minutes through space to earth like the sun rays and was amazed how the woodpeckers special skull kept them from constantly having a concussion.
+After I had left all the technology at the office, I took a walk in the park.
+I enjoyed the sun, listened to the birds and then simply sat down on the green grass.
+While sitting there I was imagining how it would be to travel 8 minutes through space to earth like the sun rays.
+I was amazed by how the woodpeckers’ special skull kept them from constantly having a concussion.